 Employers in the construction industry contend with unique challenges around job site safety, workforce turnover and skilled employee shortages, while meeting quality, productivity and employments standards.

 Construction companies are also experiencing changes in composition and demographics of their workforce, which can give rise to accommodation and harassment issues and the need for additional supervisory training.
 In addition to its employment patterns, the industry is also unique from a labour standpoint: it has own set of rules and practices with respect to certification, grievances and collective bargaining.

 Our lawyers have experience in both the unionized and non-unionized sectors of the construction industry and understand the challenges construction employers face.

-We act for some of the largest contractors and contractor associations in the province, both provincially and nationally.
+We act for some of the largest contractors and contractor associations, both provincially and nationally.
 Our clients also include employers in one or more of the following sectors: